ppy/osu-wiki/news/2023/2023-03-25-new-featured-artist-ashrount.md

 ### Ashrount - Bleary Vagary

-...or potentially [this map](https://osu.ppy.sh/beatmapsets/1296231) created by [NyarkoO](https://osu.ppy.sh/users/6622567)!
-If catching fruit is more your thing, perhaps [this osu!catch set](https://osu.ppy.sh/beatmapsets/1958376) hosted by [Jemzuu](https://osu.ppy.sh/users/7890134) might do the trick.
+...or potentially [this map](https://osu.ppy.sh/beatmapsets/1296231) created by ::NyarkoO::{ user-id=6622567 }!
+If catching fruit is more your thing, perhaps [this osu!catch set](https://osu.ppy.sh/beatmapsets/1958376) hosted by ::Jemzuu::{ user-id=7890134 } might do the trick.

 <audio controls>
     <source src="https://assets.ppy.sh/artists/352/Songs/Ashrount%20-%20Bleary%20Vagary.mp3">